blackout-poetry-tool/blackout-poetry-tool.github.io/README.md

    - Visual
      - A new bot draws a wave- following visual rules over grammatical rules.
 5. Deny the presence of conflict.
-   - 'As this mode proposes a counter-argument to human-computer dichotomy, I felt this should be addressed separately in the future.'
+   - `As this mode proposes a counter-argument to human-computer dichotomy, I felt this should be addressed separately in the future.`

 #